CarlosCunha99/CarlosCunha99/README.md

 ## 🌱 Learning & Laughing
 1. Cats Effect (because side-effects belong in stand-up shows, not code)
 2. Akka Streams (streaming my coffee, one sip at a time)
-3. Play Framework (making web apps sing “Olá!”)